Open Access and Scholarly Communications: Author Fund

 Applying to the Fund

-STEP 2: If you are NOT publishing in an Open Access Journal from Hindawi, then please make sure that the journal to which you are submitting your article meets our journal eligibility criteria.
+STEP 1: Please make sure that the journal to which you are submitting your article meets our fund criteria.

-STEP 5: Your publisher will send the author fees invoice to the library, and we will pay the invoice directly.
+STEP 4: Your publisher will have to send the author fees invoice to the library, and we will pay the invoice directly.
 PLEASE DO NOT PAY YOUR OWN INVOICE.
 We have no mechanism by which to reimburse authors who have paid their own fees.
 The library must pay the invoice directly.

 "Gold" Open Access Journals